tutorialcreation/nlp_swahili_amharic/README.md

 # Data
 The BIO data for this project is a “Yes” and “No” response of online users to the following question
-Q: Do you know the brand SmartAd?
+Q: Do you know the brand LUX?

 	1. Yes
 	2. No